Go to content

 We have advocated for payments to be made in pounds rather than UDAs.
 This change would help address the inequities caused by the variation in UDA values across practices and support a fairer, more sustainable NHS dental service.

-The Government's proposed changes to the UDA contract are now out for consultation.
 These are meaningful improvements, but they can be better and are certainly not the final destination.